-Hamilton to Auckland commuter train to begin in August, station lifts not quite ready
+Hamilton to Auckland commuter train to begin in August, start date pushed back by coronavirus

 • Extinct native bird name floated for Hamilton to Auckland commuter train

+She said the lifts at Rotokauri may not be complete due to the international supply chain issues which had delayed delivery of the machinery.

+"The council is working closely with Downer NZ to get the machinery delivered and installed as soon as possible."

-It would take a commuter travelling into Auckland central business district 2 hours and 20 minutes, swapping to Auckland Transport's electric rail at Papakura.
+The train trip would take a commuter travelling into Auckland central business district 2 hours and 20 minutes, swapping to Auckland Transport's electric rail at Papakura.
 Hamilton to Papakura would take 88 minutes.

 A single return train would operate on a Saturday.
 Times are still being confirmed but departures are currently set at 6am and 6.30am from Hamilton and 5.30pm and 6.30pm from Papakura.